oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

     * Entities that receive but do not support directionality MUST NOT reply with 200 OK and SHOULD return a 501 error code
     * If absent, then the Command MUST apply to both
 * drop_process:  If absent or not explicitly set, then the Actuator MUST NOT send any notification to the source of the packet
-* running:  If absent or not explicitly set, then the value is FALSE and any changes are persistent
+* persistent:  If absent or not explicitly set, then the value is TRUE and any changes are persistent

 ### 2.1.4 Actuator Specifiers
 An Actuator is the entity that provides the functionality and performs the Action.
 The Actuator executes the Action on the Target.
 In the context of this profile, the Actuator is the SLPF and the presence of one or more Specifiers further refine which Actuator(s) shall execute the Action.